hapi-server/data-specification/README.md

 1. describe the capabilities of the server; lists the output formats the server can emit (CSV, binary, or JSON)
 2. list the catalog of datasets that are available; each dataset is associated with a unique id and may optionally have a title
 3. show information about a dataset with a given id; the description defines the parameters in every dataset
-4. stream data content for a dataset of a given id; the streaming request must have time bounds (specified by request parameters <code>time.min</code> and <code>time.max</code>) and may indicate a subset of parameters (default is all parameters)
+4. stream data content for a dataset of a given id; the streaming request must have time bounds (specified by request parameters `time.min` and `time.max`) and may indicate a subset of parameters (default is all parameters)

 There is also an optional landing page endpoint that returns human-readable HTML.
 Although there is recommended content for this landing page, it is not essential to the functioning of the server.